anamulislamshamim/GenAI-Search-Visibility-Tracker/README.md

 ---

-# 🎯 Summary
+# Summary

 This project is intentionally designed to mimic the architecture, engineering culture, and technical expectations of **elelem AI**.
-By using the same cloud stack, caching, search engine, and GenAI-driven data pipeline, this application demonstrates:
+By using the same cloud stack, search engine, and GenAI-driven data pipeline, this application demonstrates:

 * Practical backend engineering skills
 * Strong architectural thinking